david-ma/thirst-quencher/readme.md

 @import "components/*";
 ```

-- The standard syntax for a SASS import is `@import "path/to/file";` – however please note that Bower components are required to have the `.scss` file extension.
+- The standard syntax for a SASS import is `@import "path/to/file";` – however please note that Bower components are required to have the `.scss` file extension due to a recent change in `libsass`.
 - Gulp is configured to use globbing, so the `*` wildcard can be used to import all SASS files within a specified folder.
-- Importing additional **Bower** components requires further setup, see section [2.3.2](#2.3.2) for more information.
+- Importing additional **Bower** components requires further setup, see section [1.3.2](#1.3.2) for more information.

 ## SASS, Bourbon and Neat